vidyagames998/vidyagames998.github.io/dw1/index.md

 After Ogremon you can talk to whamon next to meat farm to go to factorial town

 MetalMamemon:
-* E to second screen 1/32 chance on second screen, its fastest to use N exit looking for a guard
+* E to second screen 1/32 chance on second screen, its fastest to use N exit looking for a guard.
+This can be [RNG manipulated](https://www.youtube.com/watch?v=hP3uQG1dMpU)

 Numemon, Giromon and Andromon:
 * Buy a protection from the shop